PoisotLab/ms_svd_imputation/manuscript.md

 # Results and Discussion

-First, we report the top 10 likely hosts for betacoronaviruses, which are ranked by their final value post imputation; larger values should indicate that the interactions are more likely to be possible.
+First, we report the top 10 likely hosts for betacoronaviruses, using the connectance of the network has initial values, which are ranked by their final value post imputation; larger values should indicate that the interactions are more likely to be possible.
 We report the novel hosts (identified post Becker *et al.* 2020, according to